oskariorg/oskari-docs/md/documentation/faq.md

 # FAQ

-##  Why there are no layers in a published map?
+##  Why are there no layers in a published map?

 Check access rights.
 See [Oskari permissions](/documentation/backend/permissions)

 ##  Why there are broken tiles instead of my own places on the map?

 Check that myplaces ajax url and namespace are properly configured.
-See [Enabling My Places](EnablingMyPlacesWithPostgis.md) (sections 3 & 7)
+See [enabling My Places](/documentation/backend/enabling-myplaces) (sections 3 & 7)

 ##  Why are the myplaces timestamps not updated?